EliSacch/EliSacch/README.md

 I started my career in hospitality, fascinated by the opportunity this sector offers to work abroad and live diffent cultures.

-Here in Ireland I could experience a stimulating and multicultural evnvironment, and it is here that I discovered the world od coding.
+Here in Ireland I could experience a stimulating and multicultural evnvironment, and it is here that I discovered the world of coding.

 ## Studies